marcelovcpereira/mvcp-adobe-reverse-proxy/README.md

 >*BLOCKED* - Black listed

-**Balancer**
+**LoadBalancer**
-Responsible for trying to fulfil a request using one of the available Endpoints.
-It tries all available Endpoints until some of them fulfils the request or all fail.
-The strategy of electing which Endpoint should be the next candidate for attempting the request depends on the routing implementation of the subclasses.
+Responsible for trying to fulfil a request using one of the available Endpoints (via strategy)

 **RoundRobinLoadBalancer**
 Balancer that implements the circular strategy for electing the Endpoints.